1601-mma2013/The-Journey-of-Life/README.md

 ####1.
 Goals

-- User will able to deal with a professional consultation when he is facing stress.
 - Through this product, the cases of commit suicide will be decreased.

 ####2.
 Patterns in user and customer behaviours